Syrian actress treads new stage in Syrian protests

 "Authors write the worst scripts but they are chosen because they have links to security."

-She also acted in an Arabic adaptation of Henrik Ibsen's "A Doll's House" at the Qabbani theatre in Damascus.
+She also acted in an Arabic adaptation of Henrik Ibsen's "A Doll's House" at the Qabbani theater in Damascus.

 When the uprising broke out Suleiman, who is in her 30s, became increasingly active as Syria's intelligentsia mobilized in support of the pro-democracy protesters.